1 Report an incident

 Incidents should be reported to Victim Support Sussex, a partner of West Sussex County Council, that provides the Hate Incident Support Service.

-If you are a school reporting an incident, you may be interested in our guidance to responding to hate incidents and crimes.Report online - if you are the victim Report online - if you are a witness or third party
+If you are a school reporting an incident, you may be interested in our guidance to responding to hate incidents and crimes.Report a hate crime online (external link)

 - You can report an incident whether you are a victim, witness, or third party who has become aware of an incident.